mahbubnoyon506/project-convention-center/README.md

-This site was Live on [Convention Center](https://san-diego-convention.netlify.app/).
+This site is Live on [Convention Center](https://san-diego-convention.netlify.app/).